praetorian-inc/praetorian-cli/praetorian_cli/plugins/README.md

 ## Developing plugin commands and scripts

-The CLI has a plugin engine for you to extend the CLI without changing its internals.
-Your scripts and commands are imported to the CLI context so it has full and authenticated access to the SDK.
+The CLI has a plugin engine for you to easily extend the CLI in a few steps.
+Your plugins can have full and authenticated access to CHariot platform using the SDK.

-There are two types plugins.
-Which one to use depends on the functionality you are adding:
+You can choose from two types plugins depending on your use-case:

-- **Scripts**: a script that carries out additional processing of the output of an existing CLI command.
-An example is a script that invokes TruffleHog to further validate the secrets in exposure risks.
+- **Scripts**: To perform additional processing on the output of an existing CLI command. <br>For eg. A script that invokes TruffleHog to filter and validate secrets from a list of risks.
-- **Commands**: a command that executes an end-to-end function.
-An example is a command that runs a Nessus scan and injects the scan results into Chariot.
+- **Commands**: To execute a workflow not supported by traditional CLI commands. <br>For eg. A command that runs a Nessus scan and injects the scan results into Chariot.

 ### Plugin scripts

 A plugin script does additional processing of the output of a CLI command.
 It is invoked using the `--plugin` option of a `list`, `search`, or `get` command.
-To get imported to the CLI context and be invoked, the script needs to implement a `process` function that takes 4 arguments:
+<br>The script needs to implement a `process` function to be invoked.
+It needs to accept 4 arguments:

 - `controller`: An authenticated session of the Praetorian API.
 - `cmd`: This dictionary contains information about the executed CLI command, including the product, action, and type.
 - `cli_kwargs`: This dictionary contains the additional options the user provided to the CLI.
 - `output`: This is the raw output of the CLI.

 Try the
 [`example.py`](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/plugins/scripts/example.py)
 plugin script: